The Brain-Boosting Benefits of Sleep

 Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

-Last updated on September 28th, 2023 at 02:37 pm
+Last updated on October 11th, 2024 at 02:53 pm

-Sleep is a fundamental requirement for the proper functioning of most species..
+Sleep is a fundamental requirement for the proper functioning of most species.
 Sleeping has been an evolutionary trait for millions of years, so there is no doubt that it serves a crucial role.

 Many of us recognize that this period of rest is necessary for the body’s self-repair and the elimination of potential toxins.
 Scientists continue to investigate the importance of sleep as a behaviour, which leads us to a few important questions.